 The array predSampleCr of the prediction samples of component Cr is derived by invoking the illumination compensated sample prediction process specified in subclause G.8.5.2.2.4, with the luma location ( xC, yC ), the size of the current luma coding block nCS, with the chroma location ( xB/2, yB/2 ), the width and the height of the current chroma prediction block nPbWCr set equal to nPbW/2, nPbHCr set equal to nPbH/2, and the sample arrays predSamplesL0Cr and predSamplesL1Cr as well as predFlagL0, predFlagL1, refIdxL0, refIdxL1, mvCL0, mvCL1, and cIdx equal to 2 given as input.

+Otherwise (vspFlag is equal to 1), the following applies.

+a disparity vector variable mvDisp is set equal to mvL0.

+The array predSampleL of the prediction samples of luma component is derived by invoking the VSP sample prediction process specified in subclause G.8.5.2.2.5 with the luma location ( xB, yB ), a disparity vector mvDisp, refViewIdx, the width and the height of the current luma prediction block nPbW, nPbH, and the sample arrays predSamplesL0L and predSamplesL1L as well as prediction list utilization flags, predFlagL0 and predFlagL1given as input.

+The array predSampleCb of the prediction samples of component Cb is derived by invoking the VSP sample prediction process specified in subclause G.8.5.2.2.5 with the chroma location ( xB/2, yB/2 ), a disparity vector mvDisp, refViewIdx, the width and the height of the current chroma prediction block nPbWCb set equal to nPbW/2, nPbHCb set equal to nPbH/2, and the sample arrays predSamplesL0Cb and predSamplesL1Cb as well as prediction list utilization flags, predFlagL0 and predFlagL1given as input.

+The array predSampleCr of the prediction samples of component Cr is derived by invoking the VSP sample prediction process specified in subclause G.8.5.2.2.5 with the chroma location ( xB/2, yB/2 ), a disparity vector mvDisp, refViewIdx, the width and the height of the current chroma prediction block nPbWCr set equal to nPbW/2, nPbHCr set equal to nPbH/2, and the sample arrays predSamplesL0Cr and predSamplesL1Cr as well as prediction list utilization flags, predFlagL0 and predFlagL1given as input.

-rWhen res_pred_flag is equal to 1, the inter-view residual prediction process as specified in subclause G.8.5.2.2.5 is invoked with the luma locations ( xC, yC ) and ( xB, yB ), the size of the current luma coding block nCS, the variables nPSW and nPSH, the reference view index refViewIdx set equal to 0, the prediction list utilization flags, predFlagL0 and predFlagL1, the reference indices refIdxL0 and refIdxL1, and the arrays predSamplesL, predSamplesCb, and predSamplesCr as the inputs and the outputs are modified versions of the arrays predSamplesL, predSamplesCb, and predSamplesCr.
+When res_pred_flag is equal to 1, the inter-view residual prediction process as specified in subclause G.8.5.2.2.5 is invoked with the luma locations ( xC, yC ) and ( xB, yB ), the size of the current luma coding block nCS, the variables nPSW and nPSH, the reference view index refViewIdx set equal to 0, the prediction list utilization flags, predFlagL0 and predFlagL1, the reference indices refIdxL0 and refIdxL1, and the arrays predSamplesL, predSamplesCb, and predSamplesCr as the inputs and the outputs are modified versions of the arrays predSamplesL, predSamplesCb, and predSamplesCr.

 Reference picture selection process